mah0001/metadata-editor-docs-v2/documenting_microdata.md

 **PRODUCERS AND SPONSORS**

-**`authoring_entity`** (**) The name and affiliation of the person, corporate body, or agency responsible for the study’s substantive and intellectual content (the "authoring entity" or “primary investigator”).
+**`Primary producer/investigator`** (*authoring_entity*) The name and affiliation of the person, corporate body, or agency responsible for the study’s substantive and intellectual content (the "authoring entity" or “primary investigator”).
 Generally, in a survey, the authoring entity will be the institution implementing the survey.
 Repeat the element for each authoring entity, and enter the `affiliation` when relevant.
 If various institutions have been equally involved as main investigators, then should all be listed.
 This only includes the agencies responsible for the implementation of the study, not sponsoring agencies or entities providing technical assistance (for which other metadata elements are available).
 The order in which authoring entities are listed is discretionary.
 It can be alphabetic or by significance of contribution.
 Individual persons can also be mentioned, if not prohibited by privacy protection rules.
 - **`name`** The name of the person, corporate body, or agency responsible for the work's substantive and intellectual content.
 The primary investigator will in most cases be an institution, but could also be an individual in the case of small-scale academic surveys.
 If persons are mentioned, use the appropriate format of *Surname, First name*.
 - **`affiliation`** The affiliation of the person, corporate body, or agency mentioned in `name`.

-- **`producers`** (**) This field is provided to list other interested parties and persons that have played a significant but not the leading technical role in implementing and producing the data (which will be listed in `authoring_entity`), and not the financial sponsors (which will be listed in `funding_agencies`).
+- **`Other producers`** (*producers*) This field is provided to list other interested parties and persons that have played a significant but not the leading technical role in implementing and producing the data (which will be listed in `authoring_entity`), and not the financial sponsors (which will be listed in `funding_agencies`).
   - **`name`** The name of the person or organization.
   - **`abbr`** The official abbreviation of the organization mentioned in `name`.
   - **`affiliation`** The affiliation of the person or organization mentioned in `name`.
   - **`role`** A succinct description of the specific contribution by the person or organization in the production of the data.

-- **`funding_agencies`** (**) The source(s) of funds for the production of the study.
+- **`Funding agencies`** (*funding_agencies*) The source(s) of funds for the production of the study.
 If different funding agencies sponsored different stages of the production process, use the `role` attribute to distinguish them.
   - **`name`** The name of the funding agency.
   - **`abbr`** The abbreviation (acronym) of the funding agency mentioned in `name`.
   - **`grant`** The grant number.
 If an agency has provided more than one grant, list them all separated with a ";".
   - **`role`** The specific contribution of the funding agency mentioned in `name`.
 This element is used when multiple funding agencies are listed to distinguish their specific contributions.

-- **`study_budget`** (**) This is a free-text field, not a structured element.
+- **`Budget`** (*study_budget*) This is a free-text field, not a structured element.
 The budget of a study will ideally be described by budget line.
 The currency used to describe the budget should be specified.
 This element can also be used to document issues related to the budget (e.g., documenting possible under-run and over-run).

-- **`oth_id`** (**) This element is used to acknowledge any other people and organizations that have in some form contributed to the study.
+- **`Other contributors`** (*oth_id*) This element is used to acknowledge any other people and organizations that have in some form contributed to the study.
 This does not include other producers which should be listed in `producers`, and financial sponsors which should be listed in the element `funding_agencies`.
   - **`name`** The name of the person or organization.
   - **`affiliation`** The affiliation of the person or organization mentioned in `name`.
   - **`role`** A brief description of the specific role of the person or organization mentioned in `name`.